 This is an old-fashioned gingerbread-like quick bread—the name means “spice bread” — that is a holiday favorite among bread bakers.
-I’ve sold it, given it away as gifts, and eaten it at Christmastime for years.
+Author Richard Miscovich has sold it, given it away as gifts, and eaten it at Christmastime for years.

 The main leavener is baking soda, which creates carbon dioxide when it comes into contact with the acidic honey.
 Unlike baking powder, which makes carbon dioxide when it becomes wet and again when it meets the heat of the oven, baking soda creates carbon dioxide only once.
 Make sure your oven is ready to go once you start mixing this one.
 Unbaked batter that sits around will lose its carbon dioxide and become heavy.

 Like other dense rye breads, this bread has an impressive shelf life.
 It will become a bit chewier after several days, but it’s still delicious toasted and served warm with butter.

 Yield: 2 loaf pans, 1 Pullman pan, or numerous mini loaves